newmatik/NPrint/README.md

 Name: WE1-Batchlabel
 Description: WE1 Batch Label Printer (ZLP2824 Plus)
 Location: WE1
-Select Netrowk Print share
+Select Network Print share

 In step 5 select the Model (e.g. "Zebra ZPL Label Printer (en)") and press Add Printer.

 Under "General" configure the label size.
 In our case we select "custom" label size with 53x55 mm size with 203 dpi.
-Web Sensing and Direct Thermotransfermedia as standard settings.
+Web Sensing and "Direct Thermo Transfer Media" as standard settings.
 Go to "Printer Settings" before saving and adjust darkness to 30 and print mode to "tear off".
 Set the print rate to the highest print speed.